July 23, 2024

 Improve Third-Party Management: Third-party access is a crucial aspect of IAM that many organizations find challenging.
 Many organizations collaborate with multiple vendors, increasing the risk of breaches involving third parties.
 In one survey, 57% of security professionals said their organizations had experienced an attack or a breach related to a vendor in the past two years.
 Further, security professionals say supply chains are more complex and often opaque.

-IAM helps organizations manage these risks by applying managing lifecycle access through rigorous authentication and access controls to third-party users.
+IAM helps organizations manage these risks by managing lifecycle access through rigorous authentication and access controls to third-party users.
 This includes limiting their privileges and revoking access when it is no longer needed.
 IAM solutions can simplify these processes by increasing visibility into third-party access privileges and histories and assigning access based on carefully defined roles.